jimmylorunning/poetic_forms_cheatsheet/README.md

 ![Poetic Forms Cheatsheet](https://raw.githubusercontent.com/jimmylorunning/poetic_forms_cheatsheet/master/poetic_forms.fw.png)

+## Foldable!

+The cheatsheet is designed to be foldable in half for easy carrying.
+Print it out onto a standard 8.5" x 11" piece of paper (I usually print out the PDF).
+Then simply fold down horizontally.
+The content should neatly fall on both sides.

 ## How to Contribute

 Like what you see and want to contribute?
 Know of a poetic form that's not included here?
 Let me know about it!